numencode/wn-fundamentals-plugin/README.md

         ...
     }

-## Relationable Behavior
+## RelationableModel Behavior

-Relationable behavior enables `repeater` to be used as relations editor via Relation behavior.
+RelationableModel behavior enables `repeater` to be used as relations editor via relation behavior.

 For the purpose of demonstration, let's say we created two models: `Category` and `Item`.
 `Category` can have multiple items which we want to display and edit via the repeater.

 `Category` model must:
- - implement the `Relationable` behavior
+ - implement the `RelationableModel` behavior
  - define the `$hasMany` relationship for the items
  - define the `$relationable` property (where key is a relationable property name and value is the relationship)